tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_02_01_DSAR_create_new_flow.md

 Create a new Flow using the following steps:

-1. From the Admin menu, located on the upper-left corner of the DPM screen, select the **Flows List** menu option:
+1. From the Admin menu, located on the upper-left corner of the DPM screen, select the **Flows List** menu option.

 <img src="/articles/demo_project/DPM_Demo_Project/images/01_02_01_DSAR_Menu_flow.png" width="30%" height="30%">